-- We clarified the wording of inpatient hospital admission warning for needing prior Plan approval to read "inpatient hospital benefits" rather than "inpatient charges". - We removed the specific benefit reference to the application of fluoride varnish to primary teeth as it is one of the many preventive services recommended by the USPSTF.
-It remains a covered service without a specific reference. - We added a reference to Amplifon, a Non-FEHBP discount program for hearing aids. - We clarified the Plan's allowance for the coverage of co-surgeons. - We clarified the preauthorization description for prescription drugs. - We clarified the compound medications description. - We clarified the coordination process with Medicare Part B covered drugs. - We clarified the deadline for filing your claim. - We clarified the member cost-sharing and cost-sharing waivers when Medicare is primary to include the qualifier that the enrollment must be accompanied by a health reimbursement arrangement. - We updated the definition of Plan Allowance to clarify the use of standard Aetna claim editing criteria in addition to using NCCI edits when reviewing billed services and applying Plan benefits
+- We clarified our post office box address has changed. - We clarified how long MHBP has been in existence. - We added information about Patient Management. - We clarified the HSA administrator has changed from HealthEquity to PayFlex Systems USA, Inc. - We clarified there are separate deductibles for Network and Non-Network services.
+See Section Traditional medical Coverage subject to the deductible. - We clarified what services are covered under genetic testing. - We clarified that routine deliveries do not require prior approval. - We moved the coverage exception for INR monitors and supplies used in conjunction with anticoagulation therapy to DME section. - We clarified that non-emergent treatment provided in a hospital emergency room is covered under outpatient hospital benefit in Section 5(c). - We clarified the hospital benefits.
+See Inpatient hospital, Section 5(c). - Provided information regarding the availability of a free blood glucose meter.
+See Covered Medications and Supplies, Section 5(f). - We updated the secure member portal name to Aetna Navigator. - Provided information to explain what the blue star means in our Network provider search tool. - We clarified that our Plan benefits apply once Medicare benefits are exhausted. - Provided definitions for partial hospitalization and intensive outpatient treatments.

 Section 3.
+How you get benefits

+Identification cards

-How you get benefits Identification cards We will send you an identification (ID) card when you enroll.
+We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.

-If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 800-694-9901 or write to us at: MHBP, PO Box 8402, London, KY 40742.
-You may also request replacement cards through our website: www.MHBP.com.
+If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 800-694-9901 or write to us at MHBP, P.O.
+Box 981106, El Paso, TX 79998.
+You may also request replacement cards and print temporary ID cards through our website: www.MHBP.com.

+Where you get covered care

 You can get care from any "covered provider" or "covered facility".
-How much we pay -Where you get covered care and you pay - depends on the type of covered provider or facility you use or who bills for the services.
+How much we pay - and you pay - depends on the type of covered provider or facility you use or who bills for the services.
 If you use Network providers, you will pay less.

+Covered providers

-Covered providers We provide benefits for the services of covered professional providers as required by Section 2706(a) of the Public Health Service Act (PHSA).
+We provide benefits for the services of covered professional providers as required by Section 2706(a) of the Public Health Service Act (PHSA).
 Coverage of practitioners is not determined by your state's designation as a medically underserved area (MUA).

 Covered professional providers are medical practitioners who perform covered services when acting within the scope of their license or certification under applicable state law and who furnish, bill, or are paid for their health care services in the normal course of business.
 Covered services must be provided in the state in which the practitioner is licensed or certified.

-Covered Facilities Covered facilities include: Freestanding ambulatory facility.
-A facility that meets the following criteria: 1. has permanent facilities and equipment for the primary purpose of performing surgical and/or renal dialysis procedures on an outpatient basis; 2. provides treatment by or under the supervision of doctors and nursing services whenever the patient is in the facility; 3. does not provide inpatient accommodations; and is not, other than incidentally, a facility used as an office or clinic for the private practice of a doctor or other professional.
-The Plan will apply its outpatient surgical facility benefits only to facilities that have been accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF), the Accreditation Association for Ambulatory Health Care (AAAHC), or that have Medicare certification as an ASC facility.In-Network providers.
-Network providers.
-The Plan may approve coverage of providers who are not currently shown as Covered providers, to provide mental health/substance abuse treatment under the Network benefit.
-Coverage of these providers is limited to circumstances where the Plan has approved the treatment plan.
-Hospital.
-An institution that is accredited as a hospital under the Hospital Accreditation Program of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), or any other institution that is operated pursuant to law, under the supervision of a staff of doctors (M.D. or D.O.) and with 24-hour-a-day nursing services, and that is primarily engaged in providing:
+Covered facilities

+Covered facilities include: